auth0/docs/articles/sso/current/setup.md

 1. To configure the session lifetime, navigate to [Dashboard > Tenant Settings > Advanced](${manage_url}/#/tenant/advanced).

-2. Configure the two settings that enable you to control session lifetimes:
+2. In the **Log In Session Management** section, configure the two settings that enable you to control session lifetime:

    | **Setting** | **Description** | Recommended | Enterprise |
    | - | - | - | - |